ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 console.restoreGlobal()
 to restore access to global variables (locals don't work well in the console)
 ```
-Here is my custom error message.
+This is my custom error message.
 It suggests three possible problems that might cause the error.

 The first is that we forgot to put the `local` keyword before the `sumSoFar` variable, the first time we used it (this is, in fact, our mistake).